rimsa/LibSIG/README.md

 ## Testing

 Compile a test program that orders numbers given in the argument's list. libsig works even when all of its symbols are stripped.

     $ cd libsig/tests
     $ gcc -o test test.c
     $ strip -s test

+Use the [libsig_symbols](libsig_symbols) to extract symbols from the program.
+This includes the symbols that can be found in the PLT section, even if the program has no debugging symbols.
+Even if the program has no PLT section, if compiled with the `-fno-plt` option for example, our plugin can track the symbols from the GOT table.

+    $ libsig_symbols test > test.symbols

-Now use this tool to record the libraries signature of this program.
+Now load the symbols in the libsig tool to record the libraries signature of this program.
+In this example, we are coalescing the output if the same function is called multiple times in a row.

-    $ valgrind -q --tool=libsig --records=records.csv -- ./test 15 4 8 16 42 23
+    $ valgrind -q --tool=libsig --symbols=test.symbols --records=test.records --coalesce=yes -- ./test 15 4 8 16 42 23
     4 8 15 16 23 42

 Since this plugin supports multithreaded programs, the output file contains a commented line with the thread id followed by the recorded boundaries crosses with its address and how many times it was crossed consecutively.
 By default, the plugin considers the text section of the instrumentation program as the address range to track, but this can be changed by the `--bound` command line argument.
+This option can be used multiple times.

-    $ cat records.csv
+    $ cat test.records
     # Thread: 1
-    0x4001100
-    0x4873f90
-    0x109000
-    0x4874010
-    0x1090c0
-    0x1090d0
-    0x1090d0
-    0x1090d0
-    0x1090d0
-    0x1090d0
-    0x1090d0
-    0x1090b0
-    0x1090b0
-    0x1090b0
-    0x1090b0
-    0x1090b0
-    0x1090b0
-    0x1090a0
-    0x109090
-    0x4874083
-    0x109080
-    0x4011f6b

-To translate addresses to library calls in the PLT section of a program, first use [libsig_symbols](libsig_symbols) to collect the program's symbols.
-Then, use the [libsig_translator](libsig_translator) to translate records file to symbol names.

-    $ libsig_symbols test > test.symbols
-    $ libsig_translator test.symbols records.csv
-    # Thread: 1
-    0x4001100
-    0x4873f90
-    .init
-    0x4874010
-    malloc@plt
-    atoi@plt
-    atoi@plt
-    atoi@plt
-    atoi@plt
-    atoi@plt
-    atoi@plt
-    printf@plt
-    printf@plt
-    printf@plt
-    printf@plt
-    printf@plt
-    printf@plt
-    putchar@plt
-    free@plt
-    0x4874083
-    __cxa_finalize@plt
-    0x4011f6b
+    0x4001100,???,1
+    0x4873f90,(below main),1
+    0x109000,.init,1
+    0x4874010,(below main),1
+    0x1090c0,malloc@plt,1
+    0x1090d0,atoi@plt,6
+    0x1090b0,printf@plt,6
+    0x1090a0,putchar@plt,1
+    0x109090,free@plt,1
+    0x4874083,(below main),1
+    0x109080,__cxa_finalize@plt,1
+    0x4011f6b,_dl_fini,1

 In this example, we can see that the test program calls `malloc` and `free` once, converts strings to numbers via `atoi` 6 times, prints the numbers using `printf` 6 times and ends with a call to `putchar` to print the end of line.